Kodowa/incidentalcomplexity/_posts/2016-10-05-september.md

 ##### Comments

 Finally, the editor has an area for comments.
 These aren't code comments (although maybe they could be, we just don’t know how well that would work yet).
 Rather, you can think of this area as a place for collaborative comments from team members, similar to Google Docs.
-This area can also contain comments from Eve itself:
+This area can also contain warnings and errors from the Eve compiler:

 ![Eve editor comments]({{ site.url }}/images/comments.jpg)

 Here, you can see a compiler error displayed next to the block that generates it.
 It's not hooked up here, but we've shown previously how errors like this can be [fixed automatically][2.3] with the click of a button.
+We'll be incorporating more of those ideas in the next month.

 [2.3]: http://incidentalcomplexity.com/2016/08/03/july/#error-handling